 What is Supported Independent Living?

-Supported Independent Living (SIL) is when you live in shared accommodation with other people or on your own, with support from us.
+Supported Independent Living (SIL) is when you live in shared housing with other people or on your own with assisted living support from us.

 - Moving out for the first time